shopware/docs/products/paas/fastly.md

 {% endhint %}

 1. Make sure `FASTLY_API_TOKEN` and `FASTLY_SERVICE_ID` are set in the environment or contact the support when they are missing.
-1. Install the Fastly composer package using `composer req paas`.
+1. Install the Fastly Composer package using `composer req paas`.
 1. Disable caching in the `.platform/routes.yaml`.
 1. Push the new config and Fastly gets enabled.